kkaicdev/kkaicdev/README.md

 Passionate about clean, maintainable, and testable code.
 Exploring system design, scalable backend architectures, and cybersecurity.
 Frequently listening to music and sipping coffee.

-- Get in touch: meet@kaicc.contact
+- Feel free to email me: meet@kaicc.contact